-Mount Washburn Spur Trail is a 17.3 mile moderately trafficked out and back trail located near Yellowstone National Park, WY that features beautiful wild flowers and is rated as moderate.
+Mount Washburn Spur Trail is a 17.3 mile moderately trafficked out and back trail located near Yellowstone National Park, Wyoming that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from June until October.

 This Trail is very popular with Yellowstone Visitors.
 It is a must do of the Yellowstone trails.
 To get to the trail head you must drive one of the must see parts of Yellowstone Dunraven Pass.
 This trail is not for those that have Vertigo.
 This pass opens about mid May but the trail my still be snowed in.
 Great Vistas popular trail for hikers and birders.
 Not many get invited in to the Fire lookout.